 Go Organic!
-Create your own pesticide free space in your backyard.
-In addition to the owner's manual above, see Beyond Pesticides' factsheets for information on how to manage your yard without weeds: Read Your "Weeds"- A Simple Guide to Creating a Healthy Lawn.
-Fall is the best time to manage your yard!
-Read our fall lawncare fact sheet, Organic Lawn Care 101, for specific information on how to prime your yard for the next year!
+Create your own pesticide-free space in your backyard.
+See, in addition to the Owner's Manual linked above, Beyond Pesticides' factsheets for information on how to manage a weed-free yard and lawn: Read Your "Weeds": A Simple Guide to Creating a Healthy Lawn.
+Fall is the best time to intervene and make your yard free of toxic chemicals.
+Read our fall lawncare fact sheet, Organic Lawn Care 101, for specific information on how to prime your yard for next year!

 Educate.
 It's critically important to make people aware of both the hazards associated with cosmetic lawn care pesticides, and the availability of alternatives practices and products.
 Of the 30 most commonly used lawn pesticides, 17 are possible and/or known carcinogens, 18 have the potential to disrupt the endocrine (hormonal) system, 19 are linked to reproductive effects and sexual dysfunction, 11 have been linked to birth defects, 14 are neurotoxic, 24 can cause kidney or liver damage, and 25 are sensitizers and/or irritants.
 Of those same 30 lawn pesticides, 19 are detected in groundwater, 20 have the ability to leach into drinking water sources, 30 are toxic to fish and other aquatic organisms vital to our ecosystem, 29 are toxic to bees, 14 are toxic to mammals, and 22 are toxic to birds.

 Organic Land Management: Practical Tools and Techniques

-(2014 National Pesticide Forum)
+2014 National Pesticide Forum

-Healthy Lawns Clean Water Forum
+Healthy Lawns, Clean Water Forum

-Below, you can find clips from the Healthy Lawns Clean Water Forum, which took place in Exeter, NH on May 4, 2016.
-The forum addressed questions such as: “Are fertilizers, pesticides, insecticides, herbicides, and neonicotinoids good for you?
-Your food?
-Or clean water?”
-Featured speakers included Jay Feldman, the executive director of Beyond Pesticides, Chip Osborne, a nationally renowned organic turfgrass expert, and John Bochert of Eldredge Lumber and Hardware in Maine.
+Below, you can find clips from the Healthy Lawns, Clean Water Forum, which took place in Exeter, New Hampshire on May 4, 2016.
+The forum addressed questions such as: Are fertilizers, pesticides, insecticides, herbicides, and neonicotinoids good for you, your food, or clean water?
+Featured speakers included Jay Feldman, executive director of Beyond Pesticides, Chip Osborne, a nationally renowned organic turfgrass expert, and John Bochert of Eldredge Lumber and Hardware in Maine.

 Jay Feldman, executive director of Beyond Pesticides